The averaging period used for the following assessment was 1981-2010.

 There were strong winds again on 12th and 21st, but impacts were generally limited.
 The remainder of the month saw localised upland snow in various parts of Scotland, Northern Ireland, and central & western England and Wales.
 This and icy roads caused some minor transport disruption.

 A stormy but mild start was followed by a rather changeable period that lasted most of the month.
 North-western areas were generally cloudier with some rain, while southern and eastern parts were drier and sunny.
 There was a brief settled, cold spell around mid-month, but unsettled conditions, windy at times, resumed until the last few days, which were dry and, bright, but cold; the onset of the first prolonged cold spell of the winter.

-The mean temperature was 1.5 °C above the 1971-2000 average, making it the mildest January since 2008, significantly milder than Januaries 2009 to 2011.
+The mean temperature was 1.2 °C above the 1981-2010 average, making it the mildest January since 2008, significantly milder than Januaries 2009 to 2011.
 Rainfall amounts were less than 75% of normal widely in eastern and southern counties, lower still near coastal fringes, but near or above normal in the north-west.
-Sunshine amounts were well above normal generally, giving provisionally the fourth sunniest January over England in a series since 1929.
+Sunshine amounts were well above normal generally, giving the fifth sunniest January over England in a series since 1929.

 1st to 5th